 Taking Matters into Her Own Hands

 Sherman researched numerous inpatient options, taking into consideration her need for follow-up care in the form of outpatient therapy.
 Fortunately, she found The Retreat, part of the Sheppard Pratt system of care, in Towson, Md.
 There she discovered an environment designed to help all kinds of people struggling with mental health disorders who had arrived at one crossroads or another: young adults unable to transition effectively to adulthood; adults having difficulty coping with significant life changes; and, like her, accomplished professionals suffering from a co-occurring disorder—a substance use problem paired with a serious mental health diagnosis.

 The Retreat offered a multidisciplinary approach guided by medical professionals; it was not solely a rehabilitation center.
 Sherman liked the idea that professionals would be intimately involved in the process of analyzing her illness, identifying its root causes and then crafting a treatment plan to facilitate her recovery and provide her with the tools she needed to maintain it.

-Sherman’s treatment team—Scott Aaronson, M.D., consulting psychiatrist at The Retreat and director of clinical research for Sheppard Pratt Health System, and Don Ross, M.D., formerly The Retreat’s medical director and currently a senior psychiatrist—collaborated to diagnose Sherman’s illness of both bipolar disorder and alcohol abuse.
+Sherman’s treatment team—Scott Aaronson, MD, consulting psychiatrist at The Retreat and director of clinical research, and Don Ross, MD, formerly The Retreat’s medical director and currently a senior psychiatrist—collaborated to diagnose Sherman’s illness of both bipolar disorder and alcohol abuse.

 “It is all too common to miss the cyclical nature of a mood disorder or the manic pole in high-functioning, driven professionals,” says Dr. Aaronson.
 “The bipolar illness often fuels substance abuse as patients try to self-medicate with alcohol for mood swings.